Day 1 – Kemble to Castle Eaton, 16½ miles.

 But first things first.
 I’m not a bad old walker and not too out of shape so was pretty sure that on a day by day basis I could handle the miles along and the feet up & down.
 But having never done a long distance walk before I had no idea how I’d get on doing those day by day miles & feet day after day.
 After day.
 After day… and with all my (relevant) worldly goods on my back.
 So I figured a practice walk would be in order.

 I live in London where concreteless traffic-free walks are few and far between.
-But there’s a big wet thing that flows through the middle of the concrete and traffic and is, I’m told, at some point small and rather dry and in-between the terrain is hardly strenuous and ever so slightly downhill all the way, so perhaps the Thames Path would be an ideal starter-LDW to test oneself’s readiness for Julia’s big one at some point.
+But there’s a big wet thing that flows through the middle of the concrete and traffic and is, I’m told, at some point small and rather dry and in-between the terrain is not too strenuous and ever so slightly downhill all the way, so perhaps the Thames Path would be an ideal starter-LDW to test oneself’s readiness for Julia’s big one at some point.
 Sorry, I mean Wainwright’s big one.
 Top

 Day 1 – Kemble to Castle Eaton.
 16½ miles.